jon-freed/freelawmachine/README.md

 ## Step 4:  Scrape some court opinions!

-You can easily load some content into your CourtListener instance by scraping some courts using the [Juriscraper](https://github.com/freelawproject/juriscraper/) commands built into CourtListener.
+You can easily load some opinions into your CourtListener instance by scraping some courts using the [Juriscraper](https://github.com/freelawproject/juriscraper/) commands built into CourtListener.
 In either a new SSH session/shell or after cancelling (`ctrl-c`) the "runserver" command, try:

 ```bash
 ./manage.py cl_scrape_opinions \